2020 Lectures

 2019 Lectures

-Explore how to stand out in the pool of straight A students who want to get into medical schools just like you.
+Explore how to stand out in the pool of straight-A students who want to get into medical schools just like you.
 Don’t just blindly follow and fit into the admission requirements imposed on you by the selection committee at your preferred medical school.
-But rather take those requirements, understand, use and hack them.
-Turn the tables around in your favour.
-It’s time to showcase your awesomeness and emotional intelligence not only through academic achievements but through humane touchpoints.
+But rather take those requirements, understand, use, and hack them.
+Turn the tables around in your favor.
+It’s time to showcase your awesomeness and emotional intelligence not only through academic achievements but also through humane touchpoints.
 By strengthening and enhancing your personal brand.
-We will take the things you care the most about, value deeply and use them to help you authentically express what makes you the best candidate for your medical school of choice and even life.
+We will take the things you care the most about, value deeply, and use them to help you authentically express what makes you the best candidate for your medical school of choice and even life.
 Come, join me for this keynote.
 I promise you will leave confident in yourself and excited to act!

 Introduction to Forensic Pathology – Dr. Matthew Orde